erbuka/flyaway/readme.md

 I also implemented a simple day/night cycle with dawn and sunset.
 Nothing too special here, the sky and the light changes over time.

 I wasn't sure about the graphics style to use.
 I wanted to make a PBR scene with realitisc objects, but also I wanted to make the 3d models myself.
-So in the end, I developed my own cell shading, and since the models would be low poly, I was able to do it myself.
+So in the end, I developed my own cell shading, and since the models would be low poly, I was able to do them myself.